-Charting the Live Gold Price
+Charting the Price of Gold

 In the chart below you can find the current spot price of gold, as well as the movement over the last 24 hours.